codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d43_4_control_of_secure_or_non-secure_memory_access.md

 Descriptor 所指向的 translation table 基地址属于 Secure physical address space，该 translation table 中的 descriptors 的 NS 和 NSTable bits 为有效 bit。

 **NSTable==1**
-The defined table addressis in the Non-secure physical address space.Because this table is fetched from the Non-secure address space, the NS and NSTable bits in the descriptors in this table must be ignored.
+The defined table address is in the Non-secure physical address space.Because this table is fetched from the Non-secure address space, the NS and NSTable bits in the descriptors in this table must be ignored.
 This means that, for this table:

 * The value of the NS bit in any block or page descriptor is ignored.
 The block or page address refers to Non-secure memory.
 * The value of the NSTable bit in any table descriptor is ignored, and the table address refers to Non-secure memory.
 When this table is accessed, the NS bit in any block or page descriptor is ignored, and all descriptors in the table refer to Non-secure memory.